 It’s Remote Controlled

-One of the biggest features of this light is the remote control that will change brightness as well as power on/off.
+Nevertheless, one of the biggest features of this light is the remote control that will change brightness as well as power on/off.
 This remote can be paired with up to four lights so that you only need a single remote at any given moment.
-It's a phenomenal purchase for anyone needing a quality light and your having to record yourself in a hurry or your an avid vlogger.
-In my case, I need it to do tutorials, reviews, and other things that require me to actually be in FRONT of my camera.
+It’s a phenomenal purchase for anyone needing a quality light and you’re having to record yourself in a hurry or you’re an avid vlogger.
+With that being said, I need it to do tutorials, reviews, and other things that require me to actually be in FRONT of my camera.
 Channels & groups can be changed on the back of the light to ensure no weirdness/max compatibility when working with other Aputure products.

-It's no secret that Aputure makes quality products and this is no exception.
-Priced right at $270, you won't find a better light on the market for the money.
-Budget aside though, these lights can be used in virtually any situation.
-It's bright and the quality is simply outstanding.
+Now, it’s no secret that Aputure makes quality products and this is no exception.
+Priced right at $270, you won’t find a better light on the market for the money.
+Budget aside though, these lights can be used in virtually any situation you may find yourself in.
+It’s bright and the quality is simply outstanding.